 Lee Israel has talent; she just doesn’t believe she does.
 We can see it in Marielle Heller’s Can You Ever Forgive Me.
-In the creative way she impersonates the letters of great writers, adding her own writerly wit; but, hiding behind their names.
+In a creative way she impersonates the letters of great writers, adding her own writerly wit; but, hiding behind their names.
 (In fact, the NY Times called her book: Can You Ever Forgive Me: Memoirs Of A Literary Forger, “a sordid and pretty damned fabulous book.”)
-That is, after she came out of hiding.
-Yet, if Lee doesn’t hide; she’s sure all she’ll get is criticism; and she can’t stand that.
+That is after she came out of hiding.
+Yet, if Lee doesn’t hide; she’s sure all she’ll get is criticism, and she can’t stand that.
 The real culprit, though, is that horrid critic in her head.

 That’s what convinces her she’ll be unloved if she exposes her real voice.
 So she doesn’t.
 She lies.
 Drinks.
 Steals the identities of others.
 Quite well, thank you very much.
 She lost her own voice long ago.
 Because she never felt she had anything to offer that anyone would want.
 So, Lee Israel pushes people away.
 And she pays for it in more ways than one.